ThePhD/ThePhD.github.io/_posts/2020-09-11-Editing the C Standard.markdown

 ### The C Standard is Mostly Nice

 Don't get me wrong: LaTeX is garbage, but the Standard I was handed is of pretty good quality for a LaTeX document.
 It was easy to build and edit, I did not get lost once I had all the proper things installed (I did not decide to try to figure out the "minimum required distribution" and instead just shotgun `apt get install`d `texlive-full`), and the files were orderly.
 Referencing things is kind of terrible but that's more of a LaTeX problem than a structure problem.
 I am also lucky to even be getting a LaTeX document: the standard used to be written in some God Awful Rotten Badness by the name of "TROFF".
-I don't know too much about it,
+I don't know too much about it, and from the little that I did learn

-and I plan to keep it that way.
+I plan to keep it that way. 😄

 There's also the use of `latexdiff` and other things to produce nice diffmarks.
-It works out pretty decently, albeit some of the difference marks are incredibly noisy.
-Not that it matters: as long as it highlights the general area of changes, it produces a pretty good proxy of "places to look for things that have changed".
-It does ignore new added files, which is why the lists at the beginning of the Working Paper that detail the list of documents added from each meeting.
+It works out pretty decently, some of the marks are incredibly noisy.
+Still: as long as it highlights the general area of changes, it produces a pretty good proxy of "places to look for things that have changed".
+It does ignore newly added files, which is why the lists at the beginning of the Working Paper -- which detail the list of documents added from each meeting -- are not all blue-highlighted.
 Having a nice LaTeX document with some really nice organization left to me by the last editor made the next part of this article the easiest...